lrug/lrug.org/source/meetings/2017/december/index.html.md

 > I'll show you how to very quickly build and deploy a useful "skill" with
 > Ruby, and at the same time, make sure you hopefully don't burn the dinner.

-{::coverage year="2017" month="december" talk="fun-with-an-amazon-echo,-ruby-and-recipes" /}
+{::coverage year="2017" month="december" talk="fun-with-an-amazon-echo-ruby-and-recipes" /}

 ### How I met "Double Dutch" and he helped to remedy fear of injection.